 Paying off Debt: Tricks That Help Bigly

 Sometimes home ownership does not suck.
 That one time back in 2001, when I got laid off for being a punk of an employee?
-After band camp?
 Thank goodness I was able to take out a home equity line of credit for $30,000.
-Were it not for that, I’m not sure how I would’ve paid for groceries, much less the mortgage during a year of nothing but grad school classes.
+Were it not for that, I’m not sure how I would’ve paid for groceries, much less the mortgage (during a year of nothing but grad school tuition bills).

-What I soon learned, not long after landing my next job, was that I could use a home equity line to pay down other, higher interest debts.
+What I soon learned after landing my next job, was that I could use a home equity line to pay down other, higher interest debts.
 A lot of people assume you can only use a “HELOC” for home improvements.
-Honestly, the bank doesn’t care what you use it for, because they have your ass in a sling already, where the primary mortgage is concerned.
+Honestly, the bank doesn’t care what you use it for, because they have your bee-hind in a sling already with that anchor of a primary mortgage.
 “Go ahead, good sir, take a cruise with that HELOC.
 Just be sure to make your monthly interest-only payments!”

 The Three Stages of Financial Independence – Where the Debt Monkey Fits In

 A very good read this week that complements my little ditty can be found over at my neighbor’s, Apathy Ends.
 Apathy hits us right over the head with a very similar message, “There are not a MILLION ways to pay down Debt.”
 Love it!
 The message is underpinning his post is all about persistence.
-That shit ain’t rocket science my friends.
+That’s not rocket science, my friends.